windup/windup-quickstarts/weblogic-javaee-servlet/README.md

 * `getExecuteAfter()`: Nothing executes after this, so this method returns an empty list.

-* `enhanceMetadata(Context context)`: This method specifies additional meta-data about the Rule instances originating from this WindupRuleProvider.
+* `enhanceMetadata(Context context)`: This method specifies additional metadata about the Rule instances originating from this WindupRuleProvider.

+* `getConfiguration(GraphContext context)`: This method does the following.

+   1. Adds a rule that looks for `weblogic.servlet.annotation.WLServlet` annotations.
+If found:

+        * Classifies the annotation as "WebLogic @WLServlet" and provides a link to the JavaDoc for the  Java EE @WebServlet equivalent.
+        * Provides a warning text telling the user to replace the proprietary WebLogic @WLServlet annotation with the Java EE 6 standard @WebServlet annotation and provides a link to Red Hat documentation.
+        * Assigns 1 story point of effort to this task.
+   2. Adds a rule that looks for `weblogic.servlet.annotation.WLInitParam` annotations.
+If found:

+        * Classifies the annotation as "WebLogic @WLInitParam" and provides a link to the JavaDoc for the  Java EE @WebInitParam equivalent.
+        * Provides a warning text telling the user to replace the proprietary WebLogic @WLInitParam annotation with the Java EE 6 standard @WebInitParam annotation and provides a link to Red Hat documentation.
+        * Assigns 2 story points of effort to this task.

+   3. Adds a rule that looks for `weblogic.servlet.annotation.WLFilter` annotations.
+If found:

+        * Classifies the annotation as "WebLogic @WLFilter" and provides a link to the JavaDoc for the  Java EE @WebFilter equivalent.
-* `getConfiguration(GraphContext context)`: This method looks for "weblogic.servlet.annotation.WLServlet" annotations.
-If found, it adds the warning text "Migrate to Java EE 6 @WebServlet." to the report, assigns the effort at 8 story points, and provides a link to the JBoss EAP 6 documentation.
+        * Provides a warning text telling the user to replace the proprietary WebLogic @WLFilter annotation with the Java EE 6 standard @WebFilter annotation and provides a link to Red Hat documentation.
+        * Assigns 3 story points of effort to this task.

+The Windup JavaDoc is located here: <http://windup.github.io/windup/docs/javadoc/latest/>

 System requirements
 -------------------